mdn/content/files/en-us/web/progressive_web_apps/guides/best_practices/index.md

 Deep links are hyperlinks that point to specific pages within your app's domain.
 For example your app's home page might be available at `https://example.com/`, but you can also link to a specific product page at `https://example.com/products/123`.

-The ability to refer to any resource by a unique URL is one of its most powerful features of the web.
-Because they're build on web technologies, PWAs can, and should, take advantage of this feature.
+The ability to refer to any resource by a unique URL is one of the most powerful features of the web.
+Because they're built on web technologies, PWAs can, and should, take advantage of this feature.

-Making the different parts of your app available via their own unique URLs allows users to bookmark, navigate directly, and share specific content within your app.
-It also allows search engines to index your app's content and make it discoverable through web search.
+Making different sections of your app available via unique URLs allows users to bookmark, navigate directly, and share specific content within your app.
+It also allows search engines to index your app's content and make it discoverable through web searches.

 ## Make it fast

 Users have different expectations for installed apps than they do for websites.
 Users anticipate websites to need time to load and navigate, particularly on poor network connections.
 However, they expect installed apps to be always fast and responsive.

-The speed at which your app loads and perform its core functions plays a key role in user engagement and retention.
-The longer it takes for your app to respond, the more users will abandon the app.
+The speed at which your app loads and performs its core functions plays a key role in user engagement and retention.
+The longer it takes for your app to respond, the more users will abandon it.

 There are tools, APIs, and best practices that help measure and improve performance.
 To learn more, see [Web performance](/en-US/docs/Web/Performance).

 ## Make it accessible

-Accessibility is crucial to ensure everyone can use your app, regardless of their abilities or the device they use.
-Accessibility ensures that your app can be used by as many people as possible, but it can also sometimes be required by law.
-Furthermore, accessibility often leads to a better user experience for everyone, not just those with permanent or temporary disabilities.
+Accessibility is crucial to ensure everyone can use your app, regardless of an individual's abilities or the device they use to access your app.
+Accessibility ensures that as many people can use your app as possible.
+Accessibility is also required by law.
+Furthermore, accessibility often leads to better user experience for everyone, not just those with permanent or temporary disabilities.

 Learn how to make your app accessible in [Accessibility](/en-US/docs/Web/Accessibility).